Canopy & Stars Logo

 Bring the kids to this ‘tiny barn’ in Dorset and let them burn off some energy running riot in the fun hayloft.
 Unplug your devices and settle in for some quality time reconnecting with nature on a 240-acre working dairy farm.
 The ten-minute walk from the car park to the cabin gets you in the mood for seclusion, but you can borrow a wheelbarrow or grab a lift if there’s too much to carry.

-Dream away your evenings in the outdoor bath with a glass of wine or cosy up in front of the wood-burner, with books, board games and DVDs.
-The beautiful River Stour runs through the farm where you can try your hand at fishing and kayaking, or you can access local footpaths with a ten-minute stroll.
+The beautiful River Stour runs through the farm where you can try your hand at fishing and kayaking, or you can access local footpaths with a 10-minute stroll.
 With exciting ‘real life’ activities like hot air ballooning, quad biking and archery on the doorstep there’s no time to look at your phone anyway.

 The Lake, Cornwall

-Hidden deep in the rugged expanse of Bodmin Moor, The Lake is a haven of solitude, where the only interruptions are birds skimming the water and wild moorland ponies grazing nearby.
+Hidden deep in the rugged expanse of Bodmin Moor, The Lake is a haven of solitude.
 Your off-grid retreat is a transformed shipping container, its minimalist design framing an ever-changing view of the flooded quarry below.

 Owners Rupert and Fran welcome you on arrival, but once they leave, it’s just you, the lake, and the wilderness.
-The lake is yours to swim in - if you dare - before warming up in the gas-powered outdoor shower.
+Use the rod provided for fishing off the pier, or wild swim in the lake before warming up in the gas-powered outdoor shower.
 Even the fridge is wild, a simple crate submerged in the cool shallows, keeping your drinks perfectly chilled for a sundowner.
 As night falls, the magic of Bodmin’s Dark Sky status takes over, and the heavens explode with stars.

 Big Sky Retreat, Devon